Rowan UniversityRowan University Emergency Medical Service (Rowan EMS)

 Operational Jurisdiction: Public Safety

-Training Offered: Community and Professional Rescuer CPR, Basic First Aid, EMT School paid by state EMS Training Fund
+Training Offered: AHA Heartsaver and BLS CPR, Heartsaver First Aid, AHA Bloodborne Pathogens, AHA airway management, Coaching Systems CEVO III, and EMT School paid by state EMS Training Fund.

 |#||Title||Content Preview||Date Published|